Ajay-2007/PyCharm_Tips_and_Tricks/Tips_and_Tricks.md

 - Use `Alt+Shift+C` to quickly review your changes to the project.

 - Use Basic Completion `Ctrl+Space` within HTML, CSS and other files, for completing image file names.

+- With a single keystroke, you can apply another code style/coloring scheme or keymap right from the editor.
+Just press `Ctrl+'` View|Quick Switch Scheme) to specify the scheme you want to change.